 Summary

-Creating an annual operating plan (AOP) can be a difficult road for CFOs in SaaS companies to navigate because they must find just the right balance between future innovation, scalability, and customer success.
+Creating an annual operating plan (AOP) can be a difficult road for CFOs in SaaS companies to navigate.
+Finding the right balance between future innovation, scalability, and customer success can be especially tough.
+This article will discuss the biggest challenges you can expect to encounter in your planning process and give you some best practices that will help you avoid them.

 The 5 biggest challenges in creating an annual operating plan (AOP)